kubernetes-sigs/apisnoop/tickets/k8s/proxyNode_v1.md

   FROM untested_stable_core_endpoints
   -- FROM untested_stable_endpoints
   where path not like '%volume%'
-  -- and kind like ''
+  -- and kind like 'NodeProxy%'
+  and kind like 'NodeProxyOptions'
-  and operation_id ilike '%nodeProxy%'
+  -- and operation_id ilike '%nodeProxy%'
  ORDER BY kind,operation_id desc
  LIMIT 25
        ;